BBVA/kapow/docs/source/concepts/routes.rst

 This sets the executable to be spawned, along with any arguments required.

 In the route shown above, the entrypoint that will be run is ``/bin/bash -c``, which is an incomplete recipe.
-It is completed by the `command` element.
+It is then completed by the `command` element.

 .. todo::